paciodev/100-days-with-python/README.md

 ## **Folders naming:**

-In this repo will be folders with names: `day-number-main_topic`
+In this repo will be folders with names: `day-number-main-topic`

 For example: `day-1-variables`